The supply chain in the paint & coatings industry is broken = still stuck in the pre-digitalization era.

 The main challenge of both parties in the paint & coatings industry is not buying and selling chemicals but figuring what kind of a raw material customer wants and needs.

-In other words, the main friction is a material data distribution along with the last valid chemical documentation.
+The main friction is a material data distribution along with the last valid chemical documentation.
 This friction is called information on a static paper.

 Let’s tackle in deeper: